jwlashley/password-manager/README.md

 # Rust Password Manager

 A secure, command-line password manager built in Rust that allows users to generate, encrypt, and store passwords for various services.
+This project implements a modular architecture with SQLite storage and AES-256-GCM encryption.

 ## Features